 About Pawleys Island

-Surf fishing is exceptional on the island, particularly around the inlets.
+Surf fishing from Pawley Island can be very productive particularly around the inlets in the Fall.
 Surfishing is best starting in late August through November and anglers can expect to catch bull redfish, flounder, trout, bluefish and sharks.

 Pawleys Island Fishing Charters

 Pawleys Island, South Carolina holds an abundance of flounder which are generally caught in the warmer month using live bait.
 Due to the relatively small area to fish in Pawleys Inlet, we don’t typically offer fishing charters in Pawleys creek.
 However there are many options for flounder fishing in Pawleys for anglers who have access to a small boat, kayak, or wish to fish from land.